NationalLibraryOfNorway/sprakbanken-nb-g2p/README.md

 Y | y | YH0 | n**y**tt
 y: | yː | YY0 | n**y**

-Unstressed syllables are marked with a 0 after the vowel or consonant syllable nucleus.
+Unstressed syllables are marked with a 0 after the vowel or syllabic consonant.
 The nucleus is marked with a *1* for tone 1 and a *2* for tone 2.
 Secondary stress is marked with *3*.

 ## License